 This includes all farm buildings, with the exception of the house, which is not usually a requirement to be included.

-The first step of managing asbestos is to locate and assess the condition of all asbestos materials on-site by having a survey, the basic level survey is called a management survey.
+The first step of managing asbestos is to locate and assess the condition of all asbestos materials on-site by having a survey.
+The basic survey is called a management survey.

 You have to be a competent person to produce the survey and it is strongly recommended by the Health and Safety Executive (HSE) you use a surveying company that is UKAS (UK accreditation service) accredited.

 The survey cost will vary depending on the number, size and age of buildings on your farm.
-Typical costs range from about £300-£750.
+Typical costs range from about £300 to £750.

 A management plan is also required.